Treatment of Pain

 Dosing and titration

-Initial dose in an opioid-naive patient is usually the lowest available starting dosage of the immediate-release formulation, and it is increased incrementally by the smallest amount practical until analgesia is satisfactory or adverse effects limit treatment.
+Initial dose in an opioid-naive patient is usually the lowest available starting dosage of the immediate-release formulation, and it is increased incrementally by the smallest amount practicable until analgesia is satisfactory or adverse effects limit treatment.
 Long-acting opioids should not be used as first-line treatment in opioid-naive patients and should not be prescribed for intermittent use.

 Older patients are more sensitive to opioids and are predisposed to adverse effects; opioid-naive older patients typically require lower doses than younger patients.
 Neonates, especially when premature, are also sensitive to opioids because they lack adequate metabolic pathways to eliminate them.

 Sedation and respiratory rate are monitored when opioids are given parenterally to relatively opioid-naive patients.
-Opioid therapy, particularly for opioid-naive patients, should start with a short-acting drug because many longer-acting opioids are given at higher doses and their adverse effects (including serious ones such as respiratory depression) last longer.
+Opioid therapy, particularly for opioid-naive patients, should start with a short-acting medication because many longer-acting opioids are given at higher doses and their adverse effects (including serious ones such as respiratory depression) last longer.

 For moderate, transient pain, an opioid may be given as needed.
 For severe or ongoing pain, doses should be given regularly, without waiting for severe pain to recur; supplemental doses are given as needed when treating cancer pain.
 The doses for patients with chronic noncancer pain are typically decided case by case.